lorenzotomada/NS_continuation/tutorial.md

 - `time_end`, `delta_t`, `output_interval`, and `refinement_interval` are the inputs given to the constructor of the `Time` class;
 - `use_continuation` is a flag which specifies whether the continuation algorithm should be used;
 - `adaptive_refinement` is a flag which specifies whether the mesh should be refined adaptively or not (estimating the error using the solution obtained by means of the continuation algorithm);
--`gamma` is a stabilization paramter used in the steady case, following exactly what was done in step 57;
+- `gamma` is a stabilization paramter used in the steady case, following exactly what was done in step 57;
--`viscosity_begin_continuation` is the (optional) parameter denoting the right-handside of the interval used for continuation;
+- `viscosity_begin_continuation` is the (optional) parameter denoting the right-handside of the interval used for continuation;
--`continuation_step_size` is the (optional) stepsize used for continuation.
+- `continuation_step_size` is the (optional) stepsize used for continuation.

 Default values are provided for all the parameters which are not needed if continuation is not used.